Reform of sexual consent laws

 - improve victim experience of the justice system and juror understanding of the complexities of sexual offending and reporting through the introduction of new jury directions.

 The NSW Government supported, or supported in principle, all 44 recommendations made by the NSW Law Reform Commission (LRC) in its report: Report 148: Consent in relation to sexual offences (the Consent Review).
-The NSW Government's Bill to Parliament proposes to go further than the LRC’s recommendations in one important way, by providing that any belief in consent that an accused person had (or may have) at the time of sexual activity will not be reasonable in the circumstances if the accused did not say or do anything to ascertain consent.
+The NSW Government's reform goes further than the LRC’s recommendations in one important way, by providing that any belief in consent that an accused person had (or may have) at the time of sexual activity will not be reasonable in the circumstances if the accused did not say or do anything to ascertain consent.

-A research project has also been established to better understand the experiences of complainants of sexual offences within the criminal justice system.
+The NSW Bureau of Crime Statistics and Research (BOCSAR) has also established a research project to better understand the experiences of complainants of sexual offences within the criminal justice system.